airobinnet/FancyScreenshots/README.md

 2. Drag the icon to your desired location on the desktop.
 3. Right-click the icon to access the context menu.
 4. Select "Take Screenshot" to start selecting the area for the screenshot.
-5. Adjust the gradient colors or enable random colors in the "Options" menu.
+5. Customize the gradient colors and other options through the context menu.
 6. View the preview of the fancy screenshot and click on it to open the image in the default image viewer.

+## Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

 ## License